 And in every case, my homemade flour tortillas were ugly, misshapen, and most definitely not round.
 I watched countless YouTube videos on how to roll out flour tortillas, and I came to the conclusion that hand rolling a perfectly round flour tortilla is actually harder even than making handmade tortellini.

 At a loss both mechanically and even for a recipe — there are many recipes for flour tortillas on the internet, and I’ve tried most.
 None were right — I turned to Spanish.
 Duh, right?
-But I am still not fluent in Spanish, so my reading comprehension isn’t fantastic.
+But I am still not fluent in Spanish, so my reading comprehension isn’t perfect.
 But I started to slog through a series of books in Spanish that had recipes for tortillas de harina, or tortillas de trigo.

 I also had an ace in the hole: My friend Patricio Wise, who runs the Mexican restaurant Nixtaco.
 Patricio is from Monterrey, where flour tortillas are a thing.
 His recipe, also developed from much trial and error, helped me a lot.